larammerce/docs/8.x/core-concepts/admin-requests.md

 So the path typically involves several steps including client request, routing, authentication, validation, processing and the response as the final step.
 Also,throughout this process, the platform may make use of middleware, caching, and other techniques to improve performance and security.

-:::warning Middleware And Controllers :
+:::tip Middleware And Controllers :

-***Middleware*** is software that sits between the client and server, intercepting requests and responses.
+***Middleware*** is a software that sits between the client and server, intercepting requests and responses.
 Middleware can be used to add functionality such as logging, authentication, or caching without modifying the core logic of the application.
 Middleware can also be used to modify the request or response, for example by adding headers or cookies.

 ***Controllers***, on the other hand, are responsible for handling requests and generating responses.
 Controllers typically receive input from middleware and other components, process that input, and generate an appropriate response.
-For example, in a web application, a controller might handle a request to display a list of products, retrieve the necessary data from a database or other source, and then render an HTML document containing the product list.
+For example, in a web application, a controller might handle a request to display a list of products, retrieve the necessary data from a database or other source, and then render an HTML document containing the products list.

-Together, middleware and controllers form the backbone of a platform's request processing pipeline, providing essential functionality for handling incoming requests and generating responses.
+Together, middlewares and controllers form the backbone of a platform's request processing pipeline, providing essential functionality for handling incoming requests and generating responses.
 :::

 In Larammerce, the first middleware layer has a tool that identifies if an incoming request is intended for the admin panel or other parts of the platform.
 To check this, it follows a specific path to determine whether the request is being processed within the admin panel or not.

 In order to generate responses and create variables, it is crucial for various components of the Larammerce platform to determine whether an incoming request is intended for the admin panel or the client side.
 This information helps to ensure that the appropriate actions are taken for the request and that responses are generated correctly.

-As an example, let's consider a scenario where a request is sent to the `/anyURL` endpoint, which is intended for the client-side, while requests sent to the `/admin/anyURL` endpoint are intended for the server-side (admin).
+As an example, let's consider a scenario where a request is sent to the `/any-URL` endpoint, which is intended for the client-side, while requests sent to the `/admin/any-URL` endpoint are intended for the server-side (admin).
 Suppose there is a `Product` class that has an accessor method.
 Within this method, it can be specified that if the incoming request is from the admin side, the pure price of the product should be returned, but if the request is from the client side (based on the URL), then the discounted price should be returned instead.

 To achieve this functionality, a middleware layer is utilized that analyzes the incoming request using a defined detector mechanism.
 If the authenticated user is an admin, the middleware notifies all relevant components of this fact so that they can generate the appropriate response.